plopezmp/StigmergyTourNAv/README.md

 represents a map with walk-roads and building footprint of this area, obtained with the OSMnx [2] Python module.

+The simulator implements three routing ranking methodologies for the mobility of tourists:
+- Fitness Proportionate Selection (FPS),
+- Rank Selection (RS) and
+- Gradient Based (GB).

+They use pheromone deposited when other agents make a POI discovery to make mobility decisions probabilistically.

 ## References
 [1]: U. Wilensky, *Netlogo.
 Center for Connected Learning and Computer-Based Modeling*, Northwestern University, Evanston, IL., USA, 1999.
 [URL](https://ccl.northwestern.edu/netlogo/)